timotheuzi/timotheuzi/README.md

 - 👋 Hi, I’m @timotheuzi
 - 👀 I’m interested in ... old school programming
-- 🌱 I’m currently learning ... gradle + groovy + node.js
+- 🌱 I’m currently learning ... gradle + java spring boot + aws/oic
 - 💞️ I’m looking to collaborate on ...
 AI
 - 📫 How to reach me ... on here